Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 Once the training process completes, and the training process saves the model (denoted by the `Saved Model` message) you can add it to the Unity project and use it with agents having an **Internal** brain type.
-**Note** You shouldn't just close the unity window once the `Saved Model` message appears.
+**Note** You shouldn't just close the unity Window once the `Saved Model` message appears.
 Press Ctrl+C in the Anaconda prompt, and this will formally end the triaing session and export the .byted file.
-Otherwise,, the byte file will neevr be exported into the ml-agents folder.
+Otherwise, the .bytes file will never be exported into the ml-agents folder.

 ### Setting up TensorFlowSharp Support